 Part 2: Hawaii to Maryland

 This is the second of a six-part series.
 The first five parts cover 100 American short courses in 10-state sections (listed alphabetically) and then the final section will cover 20 favorites from the rest of the world.
-When it’s all said and done, I’ll reveal my Top Short Courses ranked 1 to 100 the most comprehensive long “SHORT List” in existence.
+Also, I’ve ranked my Top Short Courses 1-100 to create the most comprehensive long “SHORT List” in existence.
 This project took five full months of research and hundreds of interactions with passionate fans and industry experts.
 Some states and countries will get more coverage than others because some states and countries have a lot more golf than others.
 The states with less coverage should take that as a challenge: Produce more short-course golf!

 The Short Course at Kukio: With all the amazing aqua-volcanic scenery, and the premium money spent on Hawaiian real estate, you’d think nine-holers would dwarf regulation-length courses in numbers since they fit better into development plans.
 But that’s not even remotely the case.
 Instead, there are very few decent public “short stops” on any of Hawaii’s islets, seamounts, atolls or 137 recognized islands.
 This Tom Fazio 10-hole course on The Big Island (that I’ve seen but not played) dances around the lava rocks and along the ocean, and would be a must play … if you had any chance of playing it.
 Sadly, it is very private (sigh).
 Playing to par 33 and capped at 2,261 yards, keiki today would describe what I call “Little Kukio” as “sick, brah.”